 Long Range Planning Committee

-The Long Range Planning Committee shall be responsible for reviewing the ICDD mission, basic objectives and fundamental practices, updating them as necessary, after looking at long term trends, socioeconomic events, etc., to formulate appropriate recommendations to the ICDD Board of Directors, updating (as necessary), to provide for the continual growth and security of the corporation.
+The Long Range Planning Committee shall be responsible for reviewing the ICDD mission, basic objectives and fundamental practices, updating them as necessary, after looking at long term trends, socioeconomic events, etc., to formulate appropriate recommendations to the ICDD Board of Directors with the aim of providing for the continual growth and security of the corporation.
 (Long is intended to have a range of 3-5 years).

 The Technical Committee shall be responsible for the following: